adasprilla/TouchPad-Gestures/README.md

 gestures, be sure to disable the default `libinput-gestures` swipe up/down, or at least configure swipe up/down only for 3 fingers.

+### EXTENDED GESTURES

+They are not enabled in the default `libinput-gestures.conf` configuration file but you can enable extended gestures which augment the gestures listed above in CONFIGURATION.
+See the commented out examples in `libinput-gestures.conf`

+- swipe right_up (e.g. jump to next open browser tab)
+- swipe left_up (e.g. jump to previous open browser tab)
+- swipe left_down (e.g. close current browser tab)
+- swipe right_down (e.g. reopen and jump to last closed browser tab)
+- swipe pinch clockwise
+- swipe pinch anticlockwise

+So instead of just configuring swipe up/down and left/right each at 90 degrees, you can add the above extra 4 swipes for 45 degree swipes to give a total of 8 swipe gestures over 360 degrees.
+It works better than you may expect, at least after some practice.
+It means you can completely manage browser tabs from your touchpad.

 ### TROUBLESHOOTING

 Please don't raise a github issue but provide little information about